Why this Approach is Broken

 As you can see, the incremental cost of deploying new analytics functions as virtual software applications hosted on the EndaceProbe Analytics Platform is less than 25% of the cost of deploying analytics appliances.
 Which means you can deploy four times the analytics functionality, or extend visibility further across the network to remove blind spots.

-Not only is it far less expensive to deploy analytics virtually, it's also far faster, which enables far greater agility in deploying analytics functions.
+Not only is it far less expensive to deploy analytics virtually, it's also much faster, which enables significantly greater agility in deploying analytics functions.
 To find out more, read our Redefining Analytics Deployment article.

 Choose Your Analytics